lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 Such table joins are effectively performed using the Astronomical Data Query Language, ADQL.
 Entering an ADQL query requires clicking on the "Edit ADQL" button on the upper right.

-A query given below will retrieve the coordinates, DIA object identifier, CCD visit identifier, band, and forced difference-image flux and its error for all rows of the ``ForcedSourceOnDiaObjects`` table which are associated with the ``diaObject`` of interest, for i-band visits only.
+A query given below will retrieve the coordinates, DIA object identifier, CCD visit identifier, band, and "forced" flux and its error for all rows of the ``ForcedSourceOnDiaObjects`` table which are associated with the ``diaObject`` of interest.
 Again, the exposure time midpoint modified julian date for all visits is extracted by joining to the ``CcdVisit`` table.

 .. code-block:: SQL